Matix-Media/PickleViewer/README.md

 ### What can PickleViewer do?
 With PickleViewer you can easily view and edit large Pickle Files.

-## Version 0.7.5
+## Version 0.7.6
 ![PickleViewer with large Pickle file](https://raw.githubusercontent.com/Matix-Media/PickleViewer/master/docs/imgs/0.7.2/Screenshot.png)
 ![PickleViewer open Pickle file](https://raw.githubusercontent.com/Matix-Media/PickleViewer/master/docs/imgs/Anmerkung%202019-09-29%20170756.png)

 ### What's new?
-- Bug fixes
+- Bug fixes (crash by opening invalid files with no text)
-- Lazy loading for TreeView

 ### Bugs:
 Of curse there are a few bugs in the latest version